edwardarmitage70/ELEC583Project/README.md

  ELEC 583 Project

  This repository simulates single-neuron responses to electric field stimulation using NEURON and BMTK.
-It includes morphology preprocessing, parameter setup, simulation execution, and spike-phase analysis via rose plots to evaluate electric field entrainment.
+It includes morphology preprocessing, parameter setup, simulation execution, and spike-phase analysis via rose plots to evaluate electric field entrainment. and is adapted from the code created by: Soo Yeun Lee, Konstantinos Kozalakis, Fahimeh Baftizadeh,
+Luke Campagnola, Tim Jarsky,
+Christof Koch, Costas A. Anastassiou In the paper: Cell-class-specific electric field entrainment of neural activity

  ---